mrnaaik/BlackTouch-project/README.md

-# README: Automation Testing for K12 Education Application
+# Automation Testing for K12 Education Application

 ## Overview
 This repository contains the automation testing framework and test cases for the **K12 Education Application**.
 The purpose of this project is to ensure the quality, reliability, and performance of the application through automated testing.
 The framework is designed to support functional, regression, and performance testing.